OceanLabs/Android-Print-SDK/docs/push_notifications.md

     </resources>
 ```

-Implement a listener service.
+## Create a push notification action

+Once a push notification has arrived, you must decide what to do with it.
+Often an app will create an Android notification to display the message to the user.
+Alternatively, you may choose to parse the message and perform an app action.
+However you decide to handle the notification, you must implement a listener service.
 As mentioned previously, a template is provided in the SampleApp module, but your implementation may look something like this:

 ```
 ...